Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-One of the most important approaches when dealing with sudden fearful of aggressive behaviors in dogs that appear to occur out of the blue is ruling out medical conditions.
-Indeed, according to veterinarian W. Jean Dodds there appears to be a link between thyroid dysfunction and aberrant behaviors including but not limited to, unprovoked aggression towards other animals and/or people, disorientation, moodiness, erratic temperament, depression, fearfulness and phobias, anxiety etc.
+One of the most important approaches when dealing with sudden fearful or aggressive behaviors in dogs is ruling out medical conditions.
+According to veterinarian W. Jean Dodds, there appears to be a link between thyroid dysfunction and aberrant behaviors including (but not limited to):

 Of course, other potential causes of sudden fearfulness of slippery surfaces are most likely negative experiences, such as slipping on them and getting hurt.
-You may not visibly notice any signs of injuries, but the dog being quite stoic by nature, may hide the pain for some time.
-But most of the time, more than pain, the dog is simply shocked by experiencing sudden poor footing, this is most likely seen in weaker nerved specimens, easy to startle.
+You may not visibly notice any signs of injuries, but the dog (being quite stoic by nature) may hide the pain for some time.
+But most of the time, more than pain, the dog is simply shocked by experiencing sudden poor footing; this is most likely seen in weaker-nerved specimens that are easy to startle.

-These dogs may be helped out with a good program focusing on de-sensitation and classical conditioning.
-That is making the dog face his fears gradually and by associating the slippery floor with good happenings.
+These dogs may be helped out with a good program focusing on desensitization and classical conditioning.
+That is making the dog face his fears gradually and by associating the slippery floor with good things.

 Cesar Millan in one of his episodes helps a dog fearful of walking on a slippery floor by simply walking over it.
 This method of having a dog face its fears directly is known as ''flooding''.
 Flooding can be effective in some cases, (think of tossing a child scared of water in a swimming pool), but it has good risks of aggravating fear at times and giving only transient, poorly reliable results.